Open-closed Deligne-Mumford field theories: geometric foundations: Moduli spaces of regular open stable maps

 is a linear isomorphism. \end{enumerate} \end{proposition}

-\begin{proof} The claim in the case of $T = \Pt$ given by \cite[Theorem~4.6]{HWZ09}.
-The general case follows from a straightforward adaptation to the relative setting; refer e.g. to the proof of the relative inverse function theorem, \cite[Lemma~5.10]{Swa21}. \end{proof}
+\begin{proof} The claim in the case of $T = \pt$ given by \cite[Theorem~4.6]{HWZ09}.
+The general case follows from a straightforward adaptation to the relative setting; refer e.g. to the proof of the relative inverse function theorem, \cite[Lemma~5.10]{Swa21}.
+Denote by $\Psi(\cdot)_\cX$, respectively $\Psi(\cdot)_\cX$ the composition of $\Psi$ with the projection onto the respective vector space. \end{proof}